HazCom: Medical Gases

 Secure gas containers in carts so they don't topple.
 Once containers are at their destination, make sure to secure them again in their new location.

-Medical gases can cause headaches, nausea, decreased mental alertness and motor coordination, birth defects and miscarriages, and cancer.
+Short-term exposure to medical gases can cause headaches, nausea, decreased mental alertness and motor coordination, and even coma or death.
+Longer-term exposures can lead to birth defects, miscarriages, and cancer.